Fossils and Las Hoyas

 (Marugán-Lobón et al., 2016)

-Fossil Birds and the evolution of life histories
+Mesozoic Birds and the evolution of avian life histories

 Biological form and shape analysis

-Using Geometric Morphometrics, we've studied multiple aspects of the evolution of organisms, such as assessing the effect of feeding behavior in the evolution of the avian beak shape.
+Using Geometric Morphometrics, we've studied multiple aspects of the evolution of organisms, such as the skull of birds.

 Morphospace of raptor skull shape evolution